sdelements/sde-mcp/README.md

 * `list_projects` - List all projects with optional filtering
 * `get_project` - Get detailed project information
 * `create_project` - Create a new project
 * `create_project_from_code` - Create application and project in SD Elements.
-Returns the project survey structure with all available questions and answers. **IMPORTANT:** The AI client must review the survey structure, determine appropriate answers based on the project context, set them using `add_survey_answers_by_text` or `set_project_survey_by_text`, and then commit the survey draft using `commit_survey_draft` to publish the survey and generate countermeasures.
+Returns the project survey structure with all available questions and answers. **Automatically creates/updates AGENTS.md with SD Elements instructions.** **IMPORTANT:** The AI client must review the survey structure, determine appropriate answers based on the project context, set them using `add_survey_answers_by_text` or `set_project_survey_by_text`, and then commit the survey draft using `commit_survey_draft` to publish the survey and generate countermeasures.
 * `update_project` - Update project details (name, description, status, risk_policy)
 * `delete_project` - Delete a project
 * `list_profiles` - List all available profiles
 * `list_risk_policies` - List all available risk policies
 * `get_risk_policy` - Get details of a specific risk policy

+### Workspace Configuration
+* `setup_workspace_instructions` - Create or update AGENTS.md file with SD Elements instructions for AI agents.
+This ensures future AI agents know to check SD Elements configuration and create .sdelements.yaml files.

 ### Application Management
 * `list_applications` - List all applications